 Oh and don't forget those headphones.
 I actually bring two just in case I lose one of them!

 You're going to be surprised by how much free time you have on your ILP adventure.
 I mean you're volunteering for 20 hours per week Monday - Friday, but beyond that?
 Free time.
 It's like having a part time job, and ILP doesn't plan out things to do for the rest of your day.
 We have tooooons of tips on how to make the most of your semester and fun things to do in different cities, but it's up to you.
 And even when you're traveling around, you'll find that there's always times you're just waiting around like layovers and it'd be nice to have something to help pass the time.

 Bring books, cards to play while traveling on vacation, your journal, and your sketchbook.
 Bring your slack line.
 Bring group games.
 Do you have Spike Ball sitting in your parent's garage and have the option of borrowing it?
 Do you own a mini projector (I love mine!) where you could hook up your laptop and have movie night with your group?
 You name it, just bring it.

-China doesn't seem cold, but many areas are humid cold which cuts to the bone, so pack leggings to wear under your clothes when you need it.
+Mexico doesn't seem cold, but many areas do get chilly, so pack leggings to wear under your clothes when you need it.
 While living in Europe, you'll be scolded by the locals if you're not wearing the standard gloves, scarf, and hat.
 Many areas do not have indoor heating like you're used to so there may be nights when you're wearing layers on layers on layers, so pack 'em!